-The French Bulldog, with their playful and cuddly disposition, is fast becoming one of the most popular small dog breeds in the world.
+With their playful and cuddly disposition, the French Bulldog is fast becoming one of the world’s most popular small dog breeds.
 If you’ve ever owned a Frenchie, you know why!
-They are affectionate, cute little dogs with plenty of funny quirks, adaptable to most environments, and they get along well with other animals and children.
+They are affectionate, cute little dogs with plenty of funny quirks, adaptable to most environments, and get along well with other animals and children.
 They also don’t need as many walks as bigger dogs!

-However, Frenchies as a breed have a lot of health problems.
-In fact, most French Bulldogs will suffer from one or more of the most common health problems associated with the breed.
+However, Frenchies, as a breed, have a lot of health problems.
+Most French Bulldogs will suffer from one or more of the most common health problems associated with the breed.
 These health problems usually emerge as early as 2 or 3 years and can lead to unexpected veterinary expenses.
-As well as, significantly impact a pet’s quality of life.
+As well as significantly impact a pet’s quality of life.

 Are French Bulldogs the Right Breed for Me?

-Before you bring your new Frenchie pal home, you should know that these health problems are purely caused by their genetic make-up.
+Before you bring Frenchie dogs into your home, you should know that these health problems are purely caused by their genetic makeup.
 Unfortunately, humans have bred them to have more ‘desirable’ features like smaller snouts and ears.
-That’s right – the most lovable features of Frenchies is also the cause of their chronic health problems.
+That’s right – the most lovable features of Frenchies are also the cause of their chronic health problems.

 Most Common French Bulldog Health Problems

-To summarize, 72.4% of French Bulldogs studied had at least one of the health problems listed below.
-These include skin problems (17.9%), ear infections (14%), diarrhea (7.5%) and conjunctivitis (3.2%).
-These figures are taken from the study conducted by the Royal Veterinary College (UK, 2018) who examined 2,228 French Bulldogs.
+To summarize, 72.4% of French Bulldogs studied had at least one of the health issues listed below.
+These include skin problems (17.9%), ear infections (14%), diarrhea (7.5%), and conjunctivitis (3.2%).
+These figures are taken from the study conducted by the Royal Veterinary College (the UK, 2018), which examined 2,228 French Bulldogs.

 1. Ear Infections

 French Bulldogs have very narrow ear canals and very large and open ears.
 For this reason, Frenchies are very vulnerable to ear infections.
 The breed’s large and upright ears make it easy for debris and bacteria to find their way into the ear.
 This, along with a susceptibility to allergies, can cause ear infections.
-Ear glands swell up to resist infections and produce more wax than normal.
-This leads to an over production of ear tissue, making the canal ever narrower, and inflamed.
-In severe cases the ear drum can rupture, causing your pooch a lot of pain!
+Ear glands swell up to resist infections and produce more wax than usual.
+This leads to an overproduction of ear tissue, making the canal narrower and inflamed.
+In severe cases, the eardrum can rupture, causing your puppy a lot of pain!

-Stomach upsets are very common in Frenchies, so monitoring their diet is a must.
-Consistent bouts of diarrhea can be causes by parasites, viruses or e. coli, all of which Frenchies are very sensitive to.
+Stomach upsets are very common in Frenchies, so monitoring their diet is necessary.
+Consistent bouts of diarrhea can be caused by parasites, viruses, or E. coli, all of which French Bulldogs are very sensitive to.

-Take note of their stools if they are wet, runny or tarry, smell foul, or if you see blood in the stools.
-These are all signs of a serious digestion problem.
-Other tell-tale signs are your dog losing weight, losing their appetite, vomiting or having a fever.
+Take note of their stools if they are wet, runny, or tarry, smell foul, or if you see blood in the stools.
+These are all signs of a severe digestion problem.
+Other tell-tale signs are your dog losing weight, losing its appetite, vomiting, or having a fever.

 4. Skin Problems – Skin Fold Dermatitis

-Another common skin problem are bacterial skin infections.
+Another common skin problem is bacterial skin infections.
 This occurs when your dog has a cut or scratch that becomes infected.
-Again, look out for itching, red skin, pus, and loss of hair around the cut.
+Again, look out for itching, red skin, pus, and hair loss around the cut.
 It’s another health problem that comes from having skin folds.

 As a short-nosed breed, French Bulldogs are very at-risk of upper respiratory tract infections.
-These will usually happen to every bulldog at least once in their lives, and are infectious, so will occur if your dog spends more time with other canines.
-Symptoms are a lot like human colds: nasal congestion, coughing, and lethargy.
+These will usually happen to every bulldog at least once in their lives and are infectious, so they will occur if your dog spends more time with other canines.
+URT symptoms are similar to a human cold: nasal congestion, coughing, and lethargy.

-Sadly, many French Bulldogs are also at a high risk of BOAS due to their squashed faces and short snouts.
+Sadly, many French Bulldogs are also at a high risk of BOAS due to their flat faces and short snouts.
 The short structure of the French Bulldog’s face also means a shorter airway in the nose and throat too.

 8. Mobility Issues in French Bulldogs

-There are a range of conditions that can affect Frenchie mobility.Ranging from congenital conditions, injuries, and degenerative disease.
-Conditions such as hip dysplasia and luxating patellas can be caused be genetic or caused by old injuries.
+Conditions such as hip dysplasia and luxating patellas can be caused by genetics or caused by old injuries.
 French Bulldogs are prone to back, spine, and neck issues that can cause paralysis and hind leg weakness.
-Other conditions affecting Frenchies include: IVDD, spinal disc issues, and Degenerative Myelopathy (DM).
+Other conditions affecting Frenchies include IVDD, spinal disc issues, and Degenerative Myelopathy (DM).